-For that reason, we analyse several characteristics of the QBO and their dependence on ENSO phase, namely the descent rate and the amplitude of the QBO (see section 2.3 for details of how these metrics are defined).
-The results are summarised in Figure 6 for the ERA5 reanalysis dataset (41 years; 1979 - 2020) and for the GC3 N216-pi simulation (500 years).
-In ERA5, the well-known faster descent rates during the westerly phase than in the easterly phase is evident and agrees well with studies of longer datasets such as the Berlin radiosonde data (Schenzinger et al., 2017).
-Also, the ERA5 QBO descent rates and the
+For that reason, we analyse several characteristics of the QBO and their dependence on the ENSO phase, namely the descent rate and the amplitude of the QBO (see Sect.
+2.3 for details of how these metrics are defined).
+The results are summarised in Fig. 6 for the ERA5 reanalysis dataset (41 years; 1979-2020) and for the GC3 N216-pi simulation (500 years).
+In ERA5, the well-known faster descent rates during the westerly phase than in the easterly phase are evident and agree well with studies of longer datasets such as the Berlin radiosonde data (Schenzinger et al., 2017).
+Also, the ERA5 QBO descent rates and the amplitude both depend on the phase of ENSO.
+A higher amplitude and slower descent rates are observed during La Niña phases and weaker amplitudes and faster descent rates during El Niño, in agreement with Geller et al. (2016).